Skip to main content

 1. Transaction object:

-How it fits in the overall flow:
+How it fits into the overall flow:

 • Sign this transaction using the bookKeeperSignatureProvider.

-Test run our code
+Testing our code

 main();

-Now, we can test running our first example.
+Now, we can test running our first example:

 npx tsc book_review.ts